ADGEfficiency/data-science-south/content/lessons/git.md

 ### Local Repositories

-A local repository is created on a developer's computer using the `$ git init`, and is contained in a folder called `.git`.
+A local repository is created on a developer's computer using the `git init`, and is contained in a folder called `.git`.

 It contains a copy of the entire project commit history, including all the commits and branches.
 A local repository can be used for version control and collaboration even when working offline.